x676f64/secureum-mind_map/Ethereum 101/Block Information.md

 |         0x45          |        GASLIMIT 0 1         | Get the block’s gas limit                                      |  2  |

 [^1]: (Mnemonic, Stack items placed, Stack items removed)
-[^2]:Can have security implications if the block requested is not in the most 256 blocks because it can return 0.
+[^2]:Can have security implications if the block requested is not in the most recent 256 blocks because it can return 0.

 ___
 ## Tags